fossasia/support.eventyay.com/tickets-payments/How-to-mark-offline-payment-as-received.md

+---
+title: How to mark offline payment as received
+---

 # How to mark offline payment as received?

 **Offline payments** are payments made via cheque, bank transfer or on-site.
 When a ticket is orderd using one of the offline payment options, that ticket will be labeled as `placed` in organizer's dashboard.